Perth, Western Australia:

 This area was, not so long ago, mostly open park lands.
 The bell tower (peaking through a gap on the right) about ten years ago was the tallest structure in the area.

-I suppose we should be grateful that the loopy art work breaks the monotony of the dull, ordinary, cliff-faced, commercial buildings has been added; a small grant to aesthetics.
+I suppose we should be grateful that the loopy art work has been added.
+It breaks the monotony of the dull, ordinary, cliff-faced, commercial buildings.
+A small grant to aesthetics.

 The crescent Moon can be seen in the upper left, to remind us that nature is still out there - somewhere.